pythonwithalex/mynotes/Linux/SED_notes.md

 Sed Notes
 =========

-sed is a Unix 'stream editor'.
-Sed's basic substitution mode has a match section(left) and a replace(right) section that lets you modifies a stream.
+**Sed** is a Unix 'stream editor'.
+Sed's basic substitution mode supports a string or pattern match section (on the left)  and a replace section (on the right), separated by a consistent delimter (you'll often see '/' used as the delimiter, but you have other options).
+You feed it a stream of text data and it replaces what it finds on the left side with what you've specified on the right (see the basic form below).

 Sed supports any valid combination of theBasic Regular Expression rules that you give it.
 Sed can work on files or standard input.
 This is a basic tutorial that covers Basic Regular Expressions and fundamental sed operations.

 #### Basic form of match and replace with sed